What Challenges Are Involved With a Utah Guardianship?

 To become a guardian in the state of Utah, Utah Courts require you to learn about guardianship responsibilities, pass an examination and sign a Declaration of Completion of testing and file it with the court.
 Sometimes the courts also make the guardian the conservator, which involves managing the person’s financial affairs.
 Similar to guardianship appointment, conservatorships also require learning about the duties and passing a test.
 Guardians have to keep good records and must report about the ward’s status to the court and report financial transactions to the conservator, or to the court if there is no conservator appointment.
 The court expects you to keep a journal or diary to record the ward’s activities and any important occurrences.
 If the ward does not live with you, you should record the dates you visit the ward.
 Courts can hold you liable if you do not maintain appropriate records.
 Guardians must submit an annual report to the court that details the ward’s status.

 Salt Lake City guardianship attorneys can help you with your guardianship duties and ensure you comply with Utah statutes.

-Intermountain Legal works with clients to help them obtain guardianship and/or conservatorship appointments and is glad to answer your questions and see how we can be of service through a free consultation.
+Intermountain Legal works with clients to help them obtain guardianship and/or conservatorship appointments and is glad to answer your questions and see how we can be of service through a 30-minute attorney consultation for $75.